apache/spark/docs/concepts.rst

 An operator describes a single task in a workflow.
 Operators are usually (but not always) atomic, meaning they can stand on their own and don't need to share resources with any other operators.
-The DAG will make sure that operators run in the correct certain order; other than those dependencies, operators generally run independently.
+The DAG will make sure that operators run in the correct order; other than those dependencies, operators generally run independently.
 In fact, they may run on two completely different machines.

 This is a subtle but very important point: in general, if two operators need to